dblairchappell/RealEarthStreetWar-Typescript/README.md

 - **Double-tap ↑**: Run
 - **A/D**: Rotate camera 45°
 - **W/S**: Zoom in/out
+- **Movement Mode Toggle**: Use the HUD button to switch between 8-directional and 360° movement

 ### Gameplay
 1. **Place HQs**: Click the control panel buttons then click on the map